Deep-Symmetry/ola-clojure/README.md

 ```clojure
 (ola-client/shutdown)
 ```

+You can use this if you have changed your connection parameters after a connection was already established, and you want your new values to take effect.

 There is also a `start` function to open the connection again, but there is no real need to call this, as the RPC wrapper functions will